 - Once More, with Clarity!: In the webcomic proper, we only get a single panel of Xykon killing Eugene Greenhilt's mentor, which looks like he's using a spell to do the job.
 In this book, we see what really happened; Xykon had already killed Fyron through blunt force trauma by that point, and was turning his corpse into a zombie.

 - Pragmatic Villainy: As a mortal, Xykon declines to have anything to do with a scheme that involves kidnapping virgins.
-Not because he has moral qualms about it, but if he going to turn a woman in a Sex Slave, he'd he'd prefer that they have some experience and know what they're doing.
+Not because he has moral qualms about it, but because if he's going to turn a woman into a Sex Slave, he'd prefer that they have some experience and know what they're doing.